 7. Hit the ‘Mill!

 Don’t want to run outside?
 No problem.
 Try the treadmill hill workout, featured below, from CLAY Health Club + Spa.
 It will build glute and leg strength as well as increase fast-twitch muscle fibers.
-The result: you being able to run farther, better, faster and stronger.
+The result: You’re able to run farther, better, faster and stronger.

 Your Winter Treadmill Workout